daem0ndev/PrivacyScreenPlugin/README.md

 This plugin flags your app so that it doesn't show your users' sensitive data in the task switcher.
 It sets the [FLAG_SECURE](http://developer.android.com/reference/android/view/WindowManager.LayoutParams.html#FLAG_SECURE) flag in Android (which also prevents manual screenshots from being taken) and hides the window in iOS.

-*** this repository is fork from https://github.com/devgeeks/PrivacyScreenPlugin/blob/master/src/ios/PrivacyScreenPlugin.m, and meanwhile to add some new modify to solve black screen issue in IOS device.
+*** this repository is fork from https://github.com/devgeeks/PrivacyScreenPlugin and not change anything for android part of code.

 The original source code for IOS introduce black screen issue with iphone 5 and iphone 6, so source code for ios privacy screen from
 https://github.com/lifeofcoding/cordova-blur-app-privacy-screen/blob/master/src/ios/BlurPrivacyScreen.m (with MIT license) is used.